cmgcds/fastvpinns/README.md

 pip install fastvpinns
 ```

- On ubuntu systems with libGL issues caused due to matplotlib or gmsh, please run the following command to install the required dependencies.
+ On ubuntu systems with libGL issues caused due to matplotlib or gmsh, please run the following command to install the required dependencies:
 ```bash
 sudo apt-get install -y libglu1-mesa
 ```